armory/docs/content/en/armory-cdaas/setup/cli.md

 ### Initial deployment failure

-If the initial deployment of your app using Project Borealis fails or is manually rolled back, the ReplicaSet is orphaned rather than deleted.
+If the initial deployment of your app using Armory CDaaS fails or is manually rolled back, the ReplicaSet is orphaned rather than deleted.
 In this situation, you should manually delete the orphaned ReplicaSet _only after the initial deployment runs successfully_.

 To delete the orphaned ReplicaSet:
 1. Get a list of ReplicaSet objects